Dynamical brane creation and annihilation via a background flux

 We here try to make a small step in this direction by studying the dynamical creation and/or annihilation of a higher dimensional spherical D-brane from lower dimensional seed BPS D-branes via a R-R flux in a given background.
 This is motivated by the following: Myers studied the creation of a static dielectric brane from neutral objects like D0 branes in the presence of 4-form RR flux, the analog of the static dielectric effect in ordinary electromagnetism.
 Can such a dynamical brane be created and what are its properties and the corresponding physical effect?
 We know that a photon with sufficient energy can create an electron-positron pair and then annihilates back to a photon but this requires the presence of a background field to conserve the energy-momentum.
-Can we realize such an analog in the present case.
+Can we realize such an analog in the present case?
 As we will see, we can indeed do so in addition to many other novel physical effects.
-This work provides not only a dynamical process of the dielectric brane creation and/or annihilation but also a non-trivial concrete realization of the dynamics of a Dp-brane --anti Dp-brane system, implying the tachyon creation and/or condensation.
+This work provides not only a dynamical process of the dielectric brane creation and/or annihilation but also a non-trivial concrete realization of the dynamics of a Dp-brane --anti Dp-brane system.
 This work might also provide means for viable cosmological model building.

 To make the basic ideas behind the current work clear, we in this paper limit our study on generating a spherical D2 brane from $N$ BPS seed D0-branes via a constant R-R four-form flux.
 In addition to the R-R flux, we will consider Minkowski flat metric which satisfies the bulk equations of motion to the leading order once certain constraints (mentioned later on) are satisfied for large $N$.
-Extending the current work to other branes and other backgrounds will be reported in \cite{clrone}.
+Extending the current work to other branes and other backgrounds is straightforward.